jlfine/computational_biology/README.md

-# Computational Biology Programs Repo 2023
+# Computational biology programs
-A collection of programs for all things computational biology.
+A sample of programs that perform useful tasks in bioinformatics, with an emphasis on biological sequence analysis.